liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/06-token-based-authentication.markdown

 [TOC levels=1-4]

-Token-based SSO authentication was introduced in @product@ 7.0 to standardize support for Shibboleth, SiteMinder, Oracle OAM, or any other SSO product that works by propagating a token via one of the following mechanisms:
+Token-based SSO authentication was introduced in @sharepoint@ 7.0 to standardize support for Shibboleth, SiteMinder, Oracle OAM, or any other SSO sharepoint that works by propagating a token via one of the following mechanisms:

 - HTTP request parameter